jeroennoten/Laravel-AdminLTE/README.md

 This package provides an easy way to quickly set up [AdminLTE v3](https://adminlte.io) with Laravel 6.
 It has no requirements and dependencies besides Laravel, so you can start building your admin panel immediately.
 The package just provides a Blade template that you can extend and advanced menu configuration possibilities.
 A replacement for the `make:auth` Artisan command that uses AdminLTE styled views instead of the default Laravel ones is also included.

+If you want use the older versions, please use the following versions:
+- Version 1.x or branch laravel5-adminlte2:
+This version supports Laravel 5 and included AdminLTE v2
+- Version 2.x or branch laravel6-adminlte2:
+This version supports Laravel 6 and included AdminLTE v2

 1. [Requirements](#1-requirements)
 2. [Installation](#2-installation)
 3. [Updating](#3-updating)